 Buddhist temples are numerous and vast numbers of people visit them every day.
 Besides the Buddha, so many ancient Indian deities and practices are preserved in these temples.
 An Indian feels quite at home in Japan.

 Bodhisena Statue, Ryosenji, Nara.
 In the eighth century, the Indian priest Bodhisena was invited by the Japanese Emperor to Japan.
-He conducted the eye-opening ceremony of great Buddha of the Todaiji temple in 752.
+He conducted the eye-opening ceremony of the Great Buddha of the Todaiji temple in 752.
 Bodhisena is believed to have been in South India.

 Saraswati or Benzaiten Shrine, Bentenshu, Osaka.
 This must be the most impressive and tallest shrine to Saraswati anywhere in the world today.